 And here is the schematics of the voltage divider using the transistor as control of the GPIO pin:

-The first part of this circuit is the LDR and the R2 resistor, together they work as voltage divider, when the laser is off, the LDR resistance is very high and then the voltage that goes to the base of the transistor Q1 (I used a BC547B) is very low, making the GPIO pin 4 state to go HIGH, when the laser is on, the LDR resistance is very low and the voltage going to the base of the transistor is enough to activate the circuit and makes the GPIO ping 4 state to go LOW since the the current will flow to the path of less resistance, which is to the GND.
+The first part of this circuit is the LDR and the R2 resistor, together they work as a voltage divider, when the laser is off, the LDR resistance is very high and then the voltage that goes to the base of the transistor Q1 (I used a BC547B) is very low, making the GPIO pin 4 state to go HIGH, when the laser is on, the LDR resistance is very low and the voltage going to the base of the transistor is enough to activate the circuit and makes the GPIO ping 4 state to go LOW since the current will flow to the path of less resistance, which is to the GND.

 Below you can see the graph of the simulation I’ve done using the amazing Circuit Lab service:

-You can see in this graph is very similar of a sigmoid function, I’ve chosen the threshold by setting the voltage divider bottom transistor R2 to 100 ohms, you can adjust this as you wish to make, for LDR 500 ohms threshold I calculated 500 ohm * (0.7v / 0.3v) = 106 ohms (close to the 100 ohm resistor I used), the higher the bottom resistor value you use, the higher will be the center of the sigmoid.
+You can see in this graph is very similar to a sigmoid function, I’ve chosen the threshold by setting the voltage divider bottom transistor R2 to 100 ohms, you can adjust this as you wish to make, for LDR 500 ohms threshold I calculated 500 ohm * (0.7v / 0.3v) = 106 ohms (close to the 100 ohm resistor I used), the higher the bottom resistor value you use, the higher will be the center of the sigmoid.

 Here is the circuit already built on the breadboard: